learnbyexample/Command-line-text-processing/gnu_sed.md

 8

 $ # line matching on `Just` is 6th line, so ending is 10th line
-$ sed -n '/Just/,~5p' sample.txt
+$ sed -n '/Just/,~5p' addr_range.txt
-Just do it
+Just do-it
-Believe it!
+Believe it

 Today is sunny
 Not a bit funny